-Students are encouraged to participate in extracurricular activities offered by FHLCS.
+Students are encouraged to participate in extra-curricular activities offered by FHLCS.
 These activities are an enriching and important part of the total school experience and contribute to the broad scope of learning experiences and fun.
-Extra-curricular activities include the after school sports teams and other activities which depend on sponsors for their programs.
-Sports include co-ed soccer, girls' volleyball, boys' and girls' basketball, and boys' and girls' track.
+Extra-curricular activities include the after school sports teams and other activities.
+Sports include co-ed soccer, girls' volleyball, boys' and girls' basketball, and co-ed track.

-Eligibility Policy To be eligible (in "good standing") to participate in extracurricular events, a student must display good citizenship at all times, and must display good effort both in the classroom and on the athletic field.
+Eligibility Policy To be eligible (in "good standing") to participate in extra-curricular events, a student must display good citizenship at all times, and must display good effort both in the classroom and on the athletic field.
 A student's misbehavior may warrant a suspension from participation in athletics at the discretion of the administration.
 The student must maintain a 2.5 GPA and have passing grades in all subject areas.
 Weekly eligibility checks will occur.
-A student who is absent from school (unless it is an approved educational service absence) is ineligible to participate in extracurricular activities for that day.
+A student who is absent from school (unless it is an approved educational service absence) is ineligible to participate in extra-curricular activities for that day.
 To be eligible, the student must at least be in attendance prior to lunch.